pepstock-org/Charba/readme.md

    * add `sort` callback (by `LegendItemSortCallback` class) to the `LegendLabels` configuration in order to sort the legend items.
    * add `beginAtZero` property to `CartesianLogarithmicAxis` class.
    * add `locale` property to options and configuration.
-   * add `format` property to all numeric ticks (cartesian linear and log, radial linear) in order to apply the number formatting by [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), leveraging on **Charba INTL NumberFormat**.
+   * add `format` property to all numeric ticks (cartesian linear and log, radial linear) in order to apply the number formatting by [ECMAScript Internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), leveraging on **Charba INTL NumberFormat** implementation.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.